Naaberle/Assignment_02/README.md

 ## Bibliography
 [1] Samuelle Bourgault, Pilar Wiley, Avi Farber, and Jennifer Jacobs.
 2023.
 CoilCAM: Enabling parametric design for clay 3D printing through an action-oriented toolpath programming system.
 In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems.
 1–16.

+[2] Benedetta Franceschiello, Alessandro Sarti, and Giovanna Citti.
+2017.
+Mathematical models of visual perception for the analysis of geometrical optical illusions.
+Mathematical and Theoretical Neuroscience: Cell, Network and Data Analysis (2017), 135–149.

-[2] Lothar Spillmann.
+[3] Lothar Spillmann.
 1993.
 The perception of movement and depth in moiré patterns.
-Perception 22, 3 (1993), 287–308
+Perception 22, 3 (1993), 287–308.

-[3] Ziwei Xu, Sanjay Jain, and Mohan Kankanhalli.
-2024.
-Hallucination is inevitable: An innate limitation of large language models. arXiv preprint arXiv:2401.11817 (2024).

 <!-- CONTACT -->
 ## Contact